 As you can see, it can be confusing.
 The bottom line is, it is much better to be in a lease agreement that is under the VRLTA than to be protected solely by the provisions of the lease.

 You should never sign a lease that waives your rights under the VRLTA.
 Additionally, there may be several provisions of the law and/or lease that may require clarification.
 If you have any questions about a certain provision in your lease, feel free to ask the landlord or their managing agent for assistance or clarification.

 **PLEASE NOTE** In Virginia, property owners do not have to accept tenants whose primary role is “student.”
 Most students do not have the financial qualifications to rent an apartment and will need a financial guarantor.
 Financial guarantors are typically the parents of students looking to rent apartments.
 Parents should encourage other parents to also guarantee the lease when their son/daughter/student is living together.
-Howard Hanna William E. Wood and King & Queen Apartments works with and rents to students.
+King & Queen Apartments works with and rents to students.